-Case No. Initial coordinate angle Entry Point (R{EP}, θ{EP})

-1 2 (1500,600,2000) 45° (1014.7, -86.1°)

-(-1500,600,2000) -45° (1001.8, -55.1°)

-Without loss of generality, the initial glide angle γ_0 of the parafoil in all cases is set to 13°.
-In case 1, the optimal entry point parameters (R{EP}, θ{EP}) are found to be (1014.7, -86.1°).
-The distance between the planning landing point and the target point is 1.1×10^{-4} m, which meets the landing precision requirements.
-The initial condition of case 2 is different from that of case 1, but the algorithm in this paper can also effectively plan the accurate homing trajectory.
-The planned trajectories are shown in Fig. 9 and 10.
+Case No. Initial coordinate angle Entry Point (R{EP}, θ{EP}) 1 2 (1500, 600, 2000) (-1500, 600, 2000) 45° -45° $(1014.7, -86.1^{\circ}) \ (1001.8, -55.1^{\circ})$ which meets the landing precision requirements.
+The initial condition of case 2 is different from that of case 1, but the algorithm in this article can also effectively plan the accurate homing trajectory.
+The planned trajectories are shown in Figs. 9 and 10.
 It can be seen that the parafoil firstly adjusts its direction and makes a centripetal flight to the target, then consumes the height through the EMC phase and finally lands upwind to the target point.
 Fig. 11 shows the curves of the control quantities.
+It can be seen that the parafoil is dominated by multiple constant control, this operation is relatively easy to realize in engineering.

-Fig. 9: 2-D view of the parafoil planned homing trajectory.
-The approaching direction of the parafoil is opposite to the wind direction (the wind direction is in the positive direction of the X-axis).
+Fig. 9.
+2-D view of the parafoil planned homing trajectory.
+The approaching direction of the parafoil is opposite to the wind direction (the wind direction is in the positive direction of the x-axis).
 The planned trajectories realize the upwind landing in both cases.